miekg/cf/cmd/cfgroup/cfgroup.1.md

 For find those files the following algorithm is used:

-* if the cwd is inside a git repository and the root is called 'cfengine' it will use the files from the current git repository.
+* if the cwd is inside a git repository and the basename is called 'cfengine' it will use the files from the current git repository.
-* if the cwd is not in a cfegine git repository **cfgroup** will try /var/cfengine.
+* if the cwd is not in a cfengine git repository **cfgroup** will try /var/cfengine.

 Options are: